leios/space-junk/src/content/rei_1.md

 * Small nibbles of encouragement to get you through the day: "You're doing great!"
 "Keep it up!"
 "I love you.".
 I know I said all of these things, but I could certainly have said them *more*.
 * There are also several lessons I forgot to teach, like knot tying or version control.
 On the other hand, I am sure that you can learn almost anything without my help anyway.
-* Then there facts that are so monumentally important to our daily life that I have never quite found a way to articulate them at all.
+* Then there facts that are so monumentally important to our daily lives that I have never quite found a way to articulate them at all.

 It's about time I tell you about your grandfather, Jebediah Brooks.
 The man the world forgot.